arithmetic-circuits

 The “ripple” part of the name describes the behavior of the carry bit.
 In a multi-bit addition, the carry generated at the least significant bit (LSB) must be passed to the next bit, which might then generate a carry for the next, and so on.
 The carry literally “ripples” through the chain of adders from right to left.

 In the digisim.io ecosystem, we treat the FULL_ADDER as our fundamental building block for this hierarchy.
-By the time you reach Lesson 23 of our curriculum, you’ll realize that almost all digital arithmetic is just a clever arrangement of these blocks.
+By the time you reach the advanced topics in our curriculum, you’ll realize that almost all digital arithmetic is just a clever arrangement of these blocks.

 The Architecture of the Chain

-The final output consists of four sum bits ($S_3 S_2 S_1 S_0$) and one final carry-out ($C_4$), which represents an overflow in unsigned 4-bit arithmetic.
+The final output consists of four sum bits (S3S2S1S0S_3 S_2 S_1 S_0) and one final carry-out (C4C_4), which represents an overflow in unsigned 4-bit arithmetic.

 Technical Specification: The Truth Table